pfackeldey/Machine-Learning/README.md

 Once the preprocessing step is done, you can start the training.
 Here it is recommended to use a GPU (for RWTH see the wiki of this repo).
 More details in the wiki...

+Local training can be run with:

+* `python training/train.py`

+For the training submission on the RZ cluster of RWTH, see [here](https://github.com/CMSAachen3B/Machine-Learning/wiki/GPU-Batch-System).
+An example `.submit` script can be found in the `utils` directory of this repository.

 ## Evaluation

 For a single file:

-* `python evaluation/keras_evaluation.py tasks/analysis/MSSM_HWW.yaml --file test.root --tree latino`
+* `python evaluation/keras_evaluation.py --file test.root --tree latino`

 For all files (at RWTH Aachen via HTCondor):